Best iPad Deals: Save $100 on Apple's Best iPads and More

 Which tablets have the best price?

 Use our CNET Shopping extension to compare top products or find coupon codes before buying your next tablet.

-Apple's most recent iPad gets a slight savings.
-The newer 10th-gen model has a faster processor, better landscape-centered camera for video chats, a larger screen, and USB-C. But you need a weird dongle to charge the Apple Pencil (and it lacks Pencil 2 support).
-Keep in mind, too, that the base 64GB storage isn't enough unless you're planning on keeping most things in the cloud.
-You can save $30 on the 64GB model in silver.
+Apple's newest iPad has a faster processor, better landscape-centered camera for video chats, a larger screen and USB-C charging.
+But you need a weird dongle to charge the Apple Pencil (and it lacks Pencil 2 support).
+The 64GB model costs $449 and the 256GB model costs $599 at Apple.